 I have to admit that Coconut Cake is my favorite layer cake.
 This cake is a coconut lover’s dream.
-Moist and delicious with a soft fluffy crumb and amazing coconut flavor, this is by far the best coconut cake you’ll ever make.
+Moist and delicious, with a soft, fluffy crumb and amazing coconut flavor, it is by far the best coconut cake you’ll ever make.

-I’ve made a lot of coconut cakes in my career as a chef, and over the years, I’ve learned a lot about baking which has helped me develop this into the best coconut cake recipe I’ve ever made.
+In my career as a chef, I’ve made many coconut cakes, and over the years, I’ve learned a lot about baking, which has helped me develop this into the best coconut cake recipe I’ve ever made.

 To make this cake even more delicious, I’ve added a coconut cream cheese frosting between the cake layers and around the entire coconut cake.
 Then for pièce de résistance, I’ve covered the cake in tender shredded coconut.
 Do I have your attention?